 Let us compare these benefits.

-Then, because the wheat is cheap the price of bread could also be cheap, the supermarkets make it even cheaper to attract customers, because the supermarkets have a price war to attract customers on bread and also on milk, so, we can buy a loaf of bread for one dollar and we can buy a two litre bottled milk for two dollars, that works out at one dollar per litre, again how they can do it I do not know, but they do it anyhow; so there is plenty of cheap wholesome food around for us to enjoy, thanks to the farmers and the supermarkets.
+Then, because the wheat is cheap the price of bread could also be cheap, the supermarkets make it even cheaper to attract customers, because the supermarkets have a price war to attract customers on bread and on milk, so, we can buy a loaf of bread for one dollar and we can buy a two litre bottled milk for two dollars, that works out at one dollar per litre, again how they can do it I do not know, but they do it anyhow.
+So, there is plenty of cheap wholesome food around for us to enjoy, thanks to the farmers and the supermarkets.
 (We hope that this will last for a long time, but I have my doubts).
 Anyhow, I must point out that in the past, the price of bread and milk was a lot dear, in fact there have been times, when people were struggling just to feed themselves, as we will explain later before we finish writing this article.